-- Clear area of personnel and move upwind. - Alert Fire Brigade and tell them location and nature of hazard. - ► Control personal contact with the substance, by using protective equipment. - Prevent spillage from entering drains, sewers or water courses. - ► Recover product wherever possible. - Put residues in labelled containers for disposal. - ▶ If contamination of drains or waterways occurs, advise emergency services.
+Place in a suitable, labelled container for waste disposal.
+Clear area of personnel and move upwind.
+Alert Fire Brigade and tell them location and nature of hazard.
+Control personal contact with the substance, by using protective equipment.
+Major Spills Prevent spillage from entering drains, sewers or water courses.
+Recover product wherever possible.
+Put residues in labelled containers for disposal.
+If contamination of drains or waterways occurs, advise emergency services.